 Columbian dynasty.
 Gets a C in John Ward's musicology class because he does an

 uninspired job of transcribing William Byrd's lute tablature and is asked to

 leave Harvard at end of the year.
 Enrolls at NYU.

 1964 Earns M.A. degree from New York University.

 Falls in love with the

-voluptuous Marcy Cohen who, as it turns out, is already engaged to some other guy.
+voluptuous Marcy Cantor who, as it turns out, is already engaged to some other guy.